protontypes/open-sustainable-technology/README.md

 - [CRITERIA1D](https://github.com/ARPA-SIMC/CRITERIA1D) - Agro-hydrological model that simulates one-dimensional water flow in variable saturation soils, crop development, root water extraction and irrigation water needs.
 - [S4A](https://github.com/Orion-AI-Lab/S4A) - A Sentinel-2 multi-year, multi-country benchmark dataset for crop classification and segmentation with deep learning.
 - [LiteFarm](https://github.com/LiteFarmOrg/LiteFarm) - A platform joining farmers and scientists together for participatory assessment of social, environmental and economic outputs of farming systems.
+- [biotrade](https://gitlab.com/bioeconomy/forobs/biotrade/) - Analyses international trade of bio-based products with a focus on the agriculture and forestry sectors.

 ## Sustainable Development